cristinacolpos/PELA-blocks/README.md

 ### Calibration ###

-Printer, print settings and plastic effect the precise fit of LEGO.
+Printer, slider parameters and plastic effect the precise fit of LEGO.
 Thus it is usually necessary to slightly adjust knob and bottom ring size to achieve a good fit.
 Other settings are availble but usually do not need adjustment.

 1. First print the two calibration bars or (slower to print but more flexible to test with) a set of 2x2 calibration blocks
 2. Test fit top and bottom against real LEGO, write down the top_tweak and bottom_tweak values (knob and ring size adjustments, respectively).
 Keep in mind that too tight may be a problem for print lifetime or mating and separating large surfaces.